dotnet-websharper/WebCrypto/README.md

     let passwordInput = Var.Create ""
     // Variable to store the resulting hashed password let hashedPassword = Var.Create "Waiting for input..."

-    // Access the window object to interact with Web Crypto API let window = As<Window>(JS.Window)
+    // Access the Crypto object to interact with Web Crypto API let crypto = JS.Window.Crypto |> As<Crypto>

     // Function to hash a password using SHA-256 let hashPassword () =